BEFORE YOU GO...

 NFC technology stands for Near Field Communication which is a standards-based wireless technology that enables consumers to perform contactless transactions.
 NFC is more compatible in the modern world when it comes to touchless payments and contactless information sharing.
 A simple scan from the NFC-enabled device is needed for completing the transaction.

-Rumours say that RFID technology (the parent technology for NFC) was first introduced during World War II.
+Rumors say that RFID technology (the parent technology for NFC) was first introduced during World War II.
 However, the evidence states that Charles Walton filed the patent for RFID in 1983.
 After decades, companies have worked day in and out to improve this technology and back in 2002, NFC was introduced.
 As of 2021, the number of NFC-based smartphone users has significantly increased.
 Furthermore, there is no end to the evolution of near field communication technology according to researchers.

 Apart from digital payments and data transfers, NFC technology has many applications that many of you may not know.
 Keep reading to find out.